How to Install / Enable OpenSSH on CentOS 7

 Installing and Enabling OpenSSH on CentOS 7

 SSH software packages are included on CentOS by default.
-However, if these packages are not present on your system, easily install them by completing Step 1, outlined below.
+However, if these packages are not present on your system, install them by completing the steps outlined below.

 Step 1: Install OpenSSH Server Software Package